patorjk/JavaScript-Snake/README.md

 ###Engine
 1. Pass the snake body's linked list into the A.I.
 2. Remove key listeners
-3. Remove those weird red lines on the right and bottom of game screen.
-4. Make snake blocks surrounded by black, not blue
+3. Make snake blocks surrounded by black, not blue
-5. Solve issue with calling me.go() multiple times.
+4. Solve issue with calling me.go() multiple times.